hardikkgupta/ml-e2e/README.md

 ![cover](data/cover.png)

 ## Overview
-This repository contains a complete end-to-end pipeline for building, deploying, and serving a machine learning model using Docker, Flask, AWS, and CI/CD with GitHub Actions.
+This is a complete end-to-end pipeline for building, deploying, and serving a machine learning model using Docker, Flask, AWS, and CI/CD with GitHub Actions.
 The pipeline includes data gathering, model building, API development, Dockerization, and deployment using AWS EC2.

 The **Titanic Survival Prediction API** is a machine learning API that predicts whether a passenger survived the Titanic disaster based on various features such as age, sex, passenger class, and more.
 The project encompasses data preprocessing, model training, serialization, and deployment as a RESTful API using Flask.
 While the core functionalities are implemented, additional processes like model monitoring, load testing, and automated retraining are planned for future development.